mrkickling/RESTfulAPIFlask/README.md

 ## Dependencies
 Dependencies are always a risk, since they all might have vulneratbilities in them.
 Always make sure to keep all dependencies and Python up to date.

+# Unit test
+Tests are provided in tests/test_api.py and are hopefully self explanatory.
+They can be run just like any python program.

 # License
 The program is released under GPLv2, which means that anyone can use, manipulate and read the source code without asking for permission or attributing me.
 However, you have to release any modified version of the program under GPLv2 as well.